 Portfolio Turnover Rate.
 Portfolio turnover is calculated by dividing the lesser of total purchases or sales of portfolio securities for the fiscal year by the monthly average value of portfolio securities owned during the fiscal year.
 Excluded from both the numerator and denominator are amounts relating to securities whose maturities at the time of acquisition were one year or less.
 Instruments excluded from the calculation of portfolio turnover generally would include the futures contracts in which the Fund may invest since such contracts generally have remaining maturities of less than one year.
 The Fund may at times hold investments in other short-term instruments, such as repurchase agreements, which are excluded for purposes of computing portfolio turnover.
-For the fiscal period from March 31, 2021 (commencement of Fund operations) to December 31, 2021 and the fiscal year ended December 31, 2022, the Fund's portfolio rate was as follows:
+For the fiscal years ended December 31, 2023 and 2024, the Fund's portfolio rate was as follows: